drmonkeyninja/cakephp-social-share/README.md

 ## Usage

 ### SocialShareHelper::link()

 ```
 SocialShareHelper::link(string $service, string $title, mixed $url = null, array $options = [])
 ```

 Returns an HTML link to share the current page for the supplied service.
-For example to create a link for Facebook:
+For example to create a link for Facebook:-

 ```php
 echo $this->SocialShare->link(
     'facebook',